 Barton Broad was purchased by NWT in 1945, and is the second largest of the Norfolk Broads.

 The Broad was dug out in the Middle Ages for peat extraction.
 Later, the River Ant was diverted through its centre, allowing navigation.
-Prior to WWII the Broad was famed for its clear waters and rich diversity of aquatic plant life, though in the second half of the 20th century pollution led to increasing nitrate and phosphate levels and an abundance of algae, to the detriment of other biodiversity.
+Prior to the Second World War the Broad was famed for its clear waters and rich diversity of aquatic plant life.
+In the second half of the 20th century pollution led to increasing nitrate and phosphate levels and an abundance of algae, to the detriment of other biodiversity.

 Since the 1990s, the river quality has steadily improved.
 Nutrient enriched mud was pumped out of the broad in 1995 and with improving water quality, fish and aquatic plants have made

 an impressive comeback, along with other species such as common terns (which nest on artificial platforms), otters, kingfishers and herons.
 The surrounding fen areas are home to a number of nationally rare plants and invertebrates.

 Milk parsley is a scarce, vulnerable and declining plant found mainly in East Anglian marshland.
 It is also the only plant (a relative of roadside cow parsley) that the green and black striped caterpillars of Britain’s largest butterfly, the swallowtail, will feed upon.